About This Chapter

 Promoting Supportive Learning & Reading Environments - Chapter Summary

 Whether you know a little or a lot about the promotion of supportive learning and reading environments, this chapter can help you gain full comprehension.
 Fun lessons provide in-depth analyses of library space planning, reading intervention, learner-centered teaching and more.
 Studying this chapter will enable you to:

 - Discuss how to organize classroom space for reading and writing

 - List and discuss student grouping strategies for reading instruction

-- Describe how literacy is expressed and integrated in the classroom
+- Describe the expression and integration of literacy in the classroom

 - Share ways to develop and manage a high-quality library collection

 - Provide strategies for motivating students to read

 - Discuss technology used in reading instruction

 - Identify and describe strategies for reading intervention and learner-centered teaching